Theyigit/SwiftyQLearning/README.md

 ## USAGE

-SwiftQLearning use a .txt file for maze information.
+SwiftyQLearning use a .txt file for maze information.
 User make three inputs that start room, exit room and iteration according to room size of maze.
 Algorithm succeed how big iteration is.

 ### Input Style